Phenology: Historical

 Historical day of year for first bloom index (FBI) for the Tallgrass Prairie National Preserve, Kansas (dots) fitted with a local polynomial regression model (loess in red) and a 2 standard error band (blue).
 Data from William Monahan.

+Analyzing >250 US cities, all but two experienced fewer freezing days in 2025 than in 1956.
+In 2025, on average, freezing days began 11 days later and ended 26 days earlier.
+These shifts impact diseases, drinking water, and agriculture.

 Observations of phenological events have provided indications of the progress of the natural calendar since ancient agricultural times.
 Many cultures have traditional phenological proverbs and sayings which indicate a time for action: "When the sloe tree is white as a sheet, sow your barley whether it be dry or wet" or attempt to forecast future climate: "If oak's before ash, you're in for a splash.
 If ash before oak, you're in for a soak".
 But the indications can be pretty unreliable, as an alternative version of the rhyme shows: "If the oak is out before the ash, 'Twill be a summer of wet and splash; If the ash is out before the oak, 'Twill be a summer of fire and smoke."
 Theoretically, though, these are not mutually exclusive, as one forecasts immediate conditions and one forecasts future conditions.